-The Fund may invest in units of other funds for which the Manager is the manager and/or portfolio manager in accordance with applicable securities laws and with regulatory orders it has obtained.
-The Fund will do so when, in the opinion of the Manager, there is compatibility in investment objectives between the funds after taking into consideration market conditions such as liquidity, diversified exposures, operational efficiencies, ease of access and reduction in transaction costs.
+The Market Neutral Fund may invest in units of other funds for which the Manager is the manager and/or portfolio manager (the "Underlying Funds") in accordance with applicable securities law and with regulatory orders it has obtained.
+The Market Neutral Fund will do so when, in the opinion of the Manager, there is compatibility in investment objectives between the funds after taking into consideration market conditions such as liquidity, diversified exposures, operational efficiencies, ease of access and reduction in transaction costs.